-Brazilian and Latin America operations - We face special political, economic and regulatory risks by doing business in Brazil and other South American countries, which could materially and adversely affect our financial condition and results of operations.
+Brazilian and Latin America operations - We face special political, economic and regulatory risks by doing business in Brazil and other Latin American countries, which could materially and adversely affect our financial condition and results of operations.

-As a result of our April 2011 acquisition of all of the shares of CDC Brasil Distribuidora de Tecnologias Especiais LTDA ("CDC' or "ScanSource Brasil"), we have substantial operations in Brazil and face risks related to that country's complex tax, labor, trade compliance and consumer protection laws and regulations.
+As a result of our April 2011 acquisition of all of the shares of CDC Brasil Distribuidora de Tecnologias Especiais LTDA ("CDC" or "ScanSource Brasil") and our January 2015 acquisition of all of the shares of Intersmart Comércio Importação Exportação de Equipamentos Eletrônicos, S.A., and its related entities (collectively "Network1"), we have substantial operations in Brazil and other Latin American countries and face risks related to these country's complex tax, labor, trade compliance and consumer protection laws and regulations.
 We may now have exposure to the complex tax structure in Brazil, where we have noted that several other companies have had issues with Brazilian tax authorities that have impacted earnings.
-Additionally, developing markets such as Brazil have greater political volatility, greater vulnerability to infrastructure and labor disruptions, are more likely than developed economies to experience market, currency and interest rate fluctuations and may have higher inflation.
-In addition, doing business in Brazil poses additional challenges such as finding qualified employees, underdeveloped infrastructure, and identifying and retaining qualified suppliers and service providers among other risks.
+Additionally, developing markets such as Brazil, Chile, Colombia, Mexico, and Peru have greater political volatility, greater vulnerability to infrastructure and labor disruptions, are more likely than developed economies to experience market, currency and interest rate fluctuations and may have higher inflation.
+In addition, doing business in these countries poses additional challenges such as finding qualified employees, underdeveloped infrastructure, and identifying and retaining qualified suppliers and service providers among other risks.
 Any of these factors could adversely affect our financial condition and results of operations.
-Furthermore, in developing markets it may be common for others to engage in business practices prohibited by laws and regulations applicable to us, such as the Foreign Corrupt Practices Act or similar local antibribery laws.
+Furthermore, in developing markets it may be common for others to engage in business practices prohibited by laws and regulations applicable to us, such as the U.S. Foreign Corrupt Practices Act or similar local anti-bribery laws.
 These laws generally prohibit companies and their employees, contractors or agents from making improper payments to government officials for the purpose of obtaining or retaining business.
 Failure to comply with these laws could subject us to civil and criminal penalties that could materially and adversely affect our financial condition and results of operations.

-In addition, competition in developing markets such as Brazil is increasing as our competitors grow their global operations.
-Our success in integrating CDC's operations is critical to our growth strategy.
-If we cannot successfully increase our business in Brazil, our product sales, financial condition and results of operations could be materially and adversely affected.
+In addition, competition in developing markets is increasing as our competitors grow their global operations.
+Our success in integrating our Brazilian and additional Latin American operations is critical to our growth strategy.
+If we cannot successfully increase our business in these countries, our product sales, financial condition and results of operations could be materially and adversely affected.

-Our operations also expose us to risks related to South America more generally and we are dependent on the general state of the South American economy.
-We cannot assure you that favorable economic, political, and other business conditions will exist in the future.
+While our operations expose us to general economic risks related to Latin America, we cannot assure you that favorable economic, political, and other business conditions will exist in the future.
 A general economic recession in the region or any volatility or uncertainty related to the conditions to do business in the region could materially and adversely affect our financial condition and results of operations.